 deb.debian.org is a good choice and it is picked by default by the installer.
 And if you want to use an HTTP proxy to access an external service, you can configure it in the next step then continue.

 At this stage, the installer will try to configure the APT package manager to use the above Debian archive mirror, and it tries to retrieve a number of packages.
 Once that is done, the installation process will proceed.

 31. Also, configure whether to participate in the package usage survey.
 You can modify your choice later on using the “dpkg-reconfigure popularity-contest” command.
 Select Yes to participate or No to continue.

 Install Collection of Software

-31. Next, select the predefined collection of software to install along with the base system files.
-For this guide, we will install Debian desktop environment, Xfce, SSH server and standard system libraries.
-You can choose the desktop environment of your choice if you want to install one.
+32. Next, select the predefined collection of software to install along with the base system files.
+For this guide, we will install a web server, print server, SSH server, and standard system libraries.

-34. After the system boots, the login interface will show up.
-Enter your username and password, and click Log in to access the Debian 10 desktop.
+35. After the system boots, the login interface will show up.
+Enter your username and password, and click login to access the Debian 10 server.

 Congratulations!
 You have successfully installed Debian 10 (Buster) Linux operating system on your computer.
 Do you have any queries, or thoughts to share, use the feedback form below to reach us?

 8 thoughts on “How to Install a Debian 10 (Buster) Minimal Server”

 this is useless – describes desktop installation not a headless installation on a server.